You are viewing the global institutional website

 • Institutional contact: contact@exodusandresilience.org.

-This institutional report will be updated as new agreements are formalized, territorial activities are executed, verifiable data is collected and node-specific reports are published.
+This institutional report will be updated as new agreements are formalized, territorial activities are executed, verifiable data is collected and chapter-specific reports are published.

 A founding document for building verifiable impact.